karolcholewa/blog/_posts/2020-02-02-data-views.md

 categories: SQL
 ---

-Data Views store information about subscribers and are a crucial part of any segmentation in SFMC.
+Data Views store tracking information related to Contacts and the system, for example automations performance.
+They are a useful tool for troubleshooting whether a message has been sent out to a subscriber.
 Here is a simple scenario when and how to use data views in conjunction with custom reports from business.

 ## Scenario
 A Sales department sent in a report with customerID, SubscriberKey, email addresses and countries of residence of people who should be emailed about XYZ campaign.
 The data has been uploaded to a sendable DE and filtered into DE for each country.
 A campaign has been sent out.